untername/rent_auto_api/README.md

 Access to information was to be carried out by token.
 In all other cases - an error.

+# Required fields:
+Auto: name, year, time of entry into the base.
+Tenant: name, mail, language.

+The rest of the fields are determined dynamically

 # Upload:
 1) git clone https://github.com/untername/rent_auto_api.
 2) pip install -r requirements.txt.